by Michael Maciel

 However, the immediacy of the problem of injustice warrants immediate action, or so it seems.
 But, the sheer amount of the world’s suffering elicits more of an emotional reaction than rational analysis.
 All we know is that something has to be done NOW—we can talk about it later.
 So, we fly into action before we really know what the problem is.
 We want to fix the effect without understanding its cause.
 Therefore, we are more likely to make the problem worse than make it better.

 All too often, our vehement response to injustice and suffering is little more than an attempt to refute what Buddha and Jesus told us—a message simply too bleak to accept.
-But, we, in our techno-pride, think that we can fix the evils of the world and bring about a Heaven on Earth—a utopian dream where everyone is equal and deserves to have as much prosperity as anyone else, where we should all contribute as much as we can and only take what we absolutely need.
+But we, in our techno-pride, think that we can fix the evils of the world and bring about a Heaven on Earth—a utopian dream where everyone is equal and deserves to have as much prosperity as anyone else, where we should all contribute as much as we can and only take what we absolutely need.
 The drawback of this utopian vision is that not everyone will agree on it, nor will they ever.
 The only way utopia is possible, then, is to kill everyone who disagrees with its version of the Truth.
-Dissent, and you die.
+If you are a dissenter, you die.

 Acquiring real truth, therefore, depends on a diversity of opinions, a plurality of worldviews, and an open society in which they can contend with each other in the public forum, without the threat of retaliatory violence.
 The irony is that both sides believe they’re right, while at the same time, they share essentially the same values as their opponents.
 We all want a better world, one in which we suffer the least and achieve the most; we want to belong, but we also want to excel—to go where no one has gone before; we want to fit in, and yet we want to stand out.

 The tension within this opposition will create an environment where both sides will be compelled to question their own assumptions about reality and begin to imagine alternatives, perhaps even the alternative presented by the other side.